Kong Anguo

-Kong Anguo (孔安國 (K'ung An-kuo); ca. 156 – ca. 74 BC), courtesy name Ziguo (子國), was a Confucian scholar and government official of the Western Han dynasty of ancient China.
+Kong Anguo (孔安國 (K'ung An-kuo); ca. 156 – ca. 74 BC), courtesy name Ziguo (子國), Kong Anguo was a Chinese classicist, philosopher, and politician of the Western Han dynasty of ancient China.
 A descendant of Confucius, he wrote the Shangshu Kongshi Zhuan, a compilation and commentary of the "Old Text" Shangshu.
 His work was lost, but a debated fourth-century forgery was officially recognized as a Confucian classic for over a millennium.

 Background

-Kong Anguo was a native of Qufu in Lu, one of the many semi-autonomous kingdoms of the Western Han dynasty.
+Kong Anguo was a native of Qufu in Lu state, one of the many semi-autonomous kingdoms of the Western Han dynasty.
 He was the second son of Kong Zhong (孔忠) and an eleventh-generation descendant of Confucius.
 He studied the Classic of Poetry and Shangshu (Book of Documents) from the famous Confucian scholars Shen Pei and Fu Sheng.
 Kong also served in the court of Emperor Wu of Han as the Grand Master of Remonstrance (諫大夫).